Why register a Court of Protection Order?

 • the person you're acting on behalf of does not have a UK address.

-You can register a Court of Protection Order with us in branch or by post.
+You can register a Court of Protection Order with us online, in branch or by post.

-Registration of Court of Protection Order form - PDF 797KB (Opens in new window)
+Court of Protection Order form - PDF, 753KB (opens in a new window)

-Bring your completed form and documents to branch.
-Or we can help you complete the registration form when you visit us.
+Bring in your completed form and documents.
+Our branch staff can help you complete the registration form when you visit us.

-If you choose to register by post, send your completed registration form and copies of all documents to:
+If you choose to register by post, send your completed registration form and original or certified copies* of all your documents to:

 Nationwide Building Society

-If you register by post, we may still ask you to visit us in branch to check your documents in person.
+If you’d like internet bank access and cannot receive text messages, we may ask you to visit us in branch to set up your online access.

 Looking for help?